kodokoto/materials/howtojhub.md

 ![alt text][helloWorld]

 **NOTE:** You need to run the method declaration at least once, before you can run the method call.
-Else yopu will get the following error:
+Else yopu will get the following error when you run the method call:

 ![alt text][helloWorldError]

+# How to annotate your code in a Jupyter notebook

+In a Jupyter norebook, we use **Markdown**: a language that is commonly used for formatting text.

+To be able to use Markdon in a notebook, all you have to do is create a new cell, and change its type from **Code** to **Markdown**, by clicking on the dropdown menu, located at the toolbar.

+![alt text][toolbar]

+From there I reccomend you check out this Markdown [cheatsheet][md_cheatsheet] to learn the basic syntax.

+![alt text][md_example]

+To see the text preview, simply run the cell

+![alt text][md_preview]

+# FAQ

+### **Why is there no Java option when selecting terminal?**

+This is most likely because you didn't select the right server instance.
+Recently those in charge of QMUL's Jhub server made functional programming as the default, and this has confused a lot of people.

+To fix this go to `File -> Hub Control Panel` in the menu bar, then click the big red button that says **Stop My server**, and then start it up again.
+From there you be asked to select the server instance and select **Procedural Programming**.
+From there you should be able to select Java as your kernel.